 |Knowledge and Wisdom in ….||Students of Media and Film Studies at Manshead will gain knowledge of the importance of Media Industries to our economy and the power they hold in shaping the views of their global audiences.
 They will learn how media products like the films, television programmes, computer games, social media pages etc that we all consume are constructed to communicate messages to audiences, and they will use this understanding to develop sophisticated skills of media analysis.
 Media Studies and Film Studies enable students to view the media they consume critically and to equip them with the skills they need to produce thoughtful and creative media products of their own.|

 The Media department aims to:

-– Expose students to a wide range of media products that will extend their experience and challenge their thinking about the people, places and events they feature
+– Expose students to a wide range of films and other media products that will extend their experience and challenge their thinking about the people, places and events they feature

 – Provide students with regular opportunities to be creative and to develop practical media skills which will benefit students inside and outside the classroom